How to disable an Outlook Email Account but Not Delete It, in simple words “delete outlook account but keep emails”.

 - Click Send/Receive Tab >> Click Send/Receive Groups >> Define Send/Receive Groups.

-- Send/Receive Groups dialog box appears, click on Edit button from the right-hand option of the dialog box.
+- Send/Receive Groups dialog box appears, click on the Edit button from the right-hand option of the dialog box.
 (Short cut key CTRL+ALT+S)

 - Another Dialog box “Send/Receive Settings – All Accounts” with multiple options appears.